Aetherinox/proteus-git/README.md

 <br />

 Once the script is ran for the first time, a `bin` file will be created in `/home/$USER/bin/proteus-git` and another file in `/etc/profile.d/proteus-git.sh`.
-This allows you to execute the proteus fetcher from any folder via:
+This allows you to execute the proteus git app from any folder via:
 ```shell
 proteus-git
 ```